ildarmustafin/esp8266_aquarium/README.md

 9. Switch tabs with a swipe
 10. Connect to an existing access point.
 The ability to reconnect to the AP in case of loss and restoration of connection
 11. Added 2 languages (rus, eng).
 To add new languages, you must specify the abbreviated name of the language in the lang clause in the configSetup.json file.
 Next, use a file with the language rus.json or eng.json as a template, register your text and save it as the language name specified in lang
-12. Send JSON by MQTT.
-Data is not sending on empty options.
-13. Send JSON by WEBSOCKET.
-Connect to your_ip/ws.
-14. You can set static IP on options.
+12. You can set static IP on options.
 IP dynamic, if options is empty.
-15. The transfer of the pins states to the browser occurs through SSE (Server Sent Events).
+13. The transfer of the pins states to the browser occurs through SSE (Server Sent Events).
 Data is transferred on state changes
-16. Backlight lcd by pressing a button.
+14. Backlight lcd by pressing a button.
 The duration is selected in the settings.
 At 0 - constant backlight

 At the first connection, an ESP8266_AQUA access point is created without a password with the IP address 192.168.4.1.
 In the future, it is possible to change the name of the access point and set a password for it.
 When saving data to the server, the page does not reload.
 Data is loaded in json format with a GET request.
 Ability to select a port for access to a web page.